ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/moblog/control_panel/index.rst

 Email Settings
 ==============

-Email Account Type
+Email account type
 ------------------

 The type of email account.
 Currently, only POP3 accounts are supported.

-Email Address
+Email address
 -------------

 This is the email account to which you will be sending your emails.
 ExpressionEngine will check this account to find emails you've sent that should be processed by the Moblog Module.

-Incoming Mail Server
+Incoming mail server
 --------------------

 The email server on which the email account you specified resides.
 This